 Truncate Column Names toggles whether column headers should be shortened with an ellipses (

 ...).
-If you need to shorten column names, you may also want to consider using the Full Field Name setting.
+If you need to shorten column names, you can also set the Show Full Field Name option to OFF.

 Show Full Field Name